 - How are your timing signals produced?

-Our proprietary methodology combines our knowledge, experience and interpretation of technical analysis with a a brilliantly designed mechanical system which validates our interpretation.
+Our proprietary methodology is a rules-based approach, which led to a brilliantly designed mechanical system.
 The mechanical system combines trend-following' and 'momentum' to identify tradable impulses.
 This method uses what we call 'reactive technical analysis'.
 Instead of trying to 100% forecast or predict the market's direction based on past market data as in interpretive technical analysis, reactive technical analysis is geared to reacting to the market's movements as soon as possible after they occur.
 Using the combination of these methods is why our performance results have been exceptional.

 - What does your trading strategies offer for the investor and trader?